WebOrigami/docs/content/cli/intro5.md

 ## Copy a live web site to local files

-<span class="tutorialStep"></span> You can also use ori to copy a website as an async tree to local files:
+<span class="tutorialStep"></span> You can also use ori to copy a site as a tree to local files:

 ```console
 $ ori copy httpstree://weborigami.org/samples/greetings/, files:snapshot